Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Suraj:

-Furthermore, it’s super easy to add into the test script.
-All the user has to do is choose the API action types and then choose which method they wish to call on the API.
-From there, making it a seamless experience, everything is done from the same screen: the configuration of headers, parameters, and authentication and the setting of data handlers.
+Furthermore, it’s super easy to add to the test script.
+All the user has to do is choose the API action types, and then choose which method they wish to call on the API.
+From there, making it a seamless experience, everything is done from the same screen: the configuration of headers, parameters, and authentication, and the setting of data handlers.

 How might this feature help testers, developers, and business technologists?
 What value can this feature bring?